Links to more: https://about.me/joe.poutous

 June 2011 to May 2015 - Irvine, CA.

 Environment Reviews: One of my primary jobs at Zumasys was performing reviews for existing and potential customers.
 These reviews were a very detailed deep dive into the complete customer infrastructure.
-Storage, virtualization, Active Directory, email server, database servers applications, connectivity were all investigated.
+VMware, Storage, virtualization, Active Directory, email server, database servers applications, connectivity were all investigated.
 The resulting report detailed all the findings, along with customer feedback and a list of action items and estimated times for remediation.
 These reviews were performed onsite or remotely using GoToAssist.
 After some of these reviews, I was the engineer that performed the cleanup work.

 Customer facing engineer: Most of the work that I did for Zumasys involved working closely with the customers.
 While I was on-site, it was important for me to make a personal connection with the person I was working with, often taking them to lunch to get time outside the office.
 That level of personal service is very important to me.

 Pro Services engineer: I was involved in and at times lead projects for customers.
 Building Exchange servers, building new or expanding existing Citrix farms and provisioning new VMs that customers requested were all part of the daily work at Zumasys.
 I was part of the team that performed migrations into the Zumasys hosted platform.
 These migrations would start with an evaluation of the customer environment, identification of the needs that the customer had, scoping the new hosted environment, performing the actual migration, testing and finally decommissioning the customers old, local servers and unneeded infrastructure.

 Networking: I worked on projects to implement new networking hardware and make changes to existing hardware.
 Primarily, I was working with SonicWall and Fortinet devices, but I have experience with many of the hardware vendors.
 I also have experience implementing virtual networking appliances.